admiraltyio/ambassador-shim-kubebuilder/README.md

 ## Getting Started

-1. [Install Ambassador](https://www.getambassador.io/user-guide/install) (steps 1 and 2). *N.B.*: you will have to wait several minutes before the Ambassador Service' external IP is provisioned, but keep going, it's only blocking for step 5 below.
+1. [Install Ambassador](https://www.getambassador.io/user-guide/install) (steps 1 and 2). *N.B.*: you may have to wait a few minutes before the Ambassador Service's external IP is provisioned, but keep going, it's only blocking for step 5 below.
 1. Install ambassador-shim-kubebuilder, which consists of:
 	- a CustomResourceDefinition: Mapping,
 	- a one-replica StatefulSet: the manager, which implements the Mapping controller,